programmfabrik/fylr-install/docker/README.md

 * When elasticsearch does not work, make sure you used `sysctl` as shown above.

+Such messages can be safely ignored:
+> could not obtain lock on row in relation

 ## Further reading

 * [Import an easydb into fylr](../customization/restore-easydb5.md)